San Ignacio

 Church and citadel (Iglesia y ciudadela)

-Originally the main square was bounded by the church, a cabildo, a cemetery, a monastery and some houses.
-The magnificent church main facade ruins (as above picture) is 74 m length by 24 m width and was designed by Italian priest Juan Brasanelli, and built using the local red sandstone together with the indigenous, and is now the icon of the landmark.
+Originally the main square was bounded by the main church, a cabildo, a cemetery, a monastery and some houses.
+The magnificent red-stone Baroque church main facade ruins (as above picture) is 74 m length by 24 m width and was designed by Italian priest Juan Brasanelli, and built using the local red sandstone together with the indigenous, and is now the icon of the landmark.
+The original facade was actually fairly stereotyped, but the collapsed-ruinous state, which now looks like two blades, actually provides a different rustic feel.

 The church ruin site.

-Right at the entrance of the site, all the artefacts are housed inside a very well managed museum.
+Right at the entrance of the site, all the artefacts are housed inside a reasonably well managed small museum.
+Stand museum but uninteresting to non-archaeologists like us.

 Buy and Do